 - Limiting travel to high risk countries or regions

-- Follow-up review of the partnership at a later date
+- Follow-up review of the relationship at a later date